Omikhleia/grail/grail/API.md

 When instantiated without any painter, it uses the DefaultPainter class

-You can instantiate and pass your own DefaultPainter or RoughPainter class to the PathRenderer constructor.
+You can instantiate and pass your own DefaultPainter or RoughPainter instance to the PathRenderer constructor.

 Example: